Paul Perkins

-Paul Kerry Perkins II (born November 16, 1994) is an American football running back who is a free agent.
+Paul Kerry Perkins II (born November 16, 1994) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the UCLA Bruins, leading the Pac-12 Conference in rushing as a sophomore in 2014.
 He earned second-team All-Pac-12 honors the following year.
-He was drafted by the New York Giants in the fifth round of the 2016 NFL Draft, and has also been a member of the Detroit Lions, Jacksonville Jaguars, Baltimore Ravens, and Indianapolis Colts.
+He was selected by the New York Giants in the fifth round of the 2016 NFL draft, and was also a member of the Detroit Lions, Jacksonville Jaguars, Baltimore Ravens, and Indianapolis Colts.

-High school career
+Early life

 Perkins attended Chandler High School in Chandler, Arizona, where he played high school football with his childhood friend and future college teammate Brett Hundley.
 As a senior, Perkins was named first-team all-state after rushing for 1,297 yards and 20 touchdowns.
 He was also the most valuable player (MVP) of the track team, which won the state title.

 Considered a three-star recruit by Rivals.com, he was rated as the 40th-best athlete prospect of his class.
 On December 4, 2011, he committed to UCLA over offers from Fresno State and Northwestern.

 College career

 Perkins redshirted as a true freshman in 2012.
 In 2013, he became the Bruins' primary rusher after starter Jordon James sprained his ankle.
 Perkins started four games, and rushed for 573 yards on 134 carries (4.3 avg) and six touchdowns.
 He also caught 24 passes for 296 yards.
 In 2014, he worked his way into a pivotal role in the offense.
 As a backup to James in the season opener, Perkins ran for 80 yards against Virginia.
 He later became the team's starter.
 With starting quarterback Hundley exiting in the first quarter after an injury, Perkins gained 195 all-purpose yards in a 20–17 win over Texas.
 In the Alamo Bowl, he was named the game's offensive MVP after running for a then-career-high 194 yards and scoring two touchdowns in a 40–35 win over Kansas State.
 He finished the season as the Pac-12 leader with 1,575 yards rushing, the second-highest in UCLA history behind Johnathan Franklin (1,734 in 2012).

 In 2015, Perkins ran for a career-high 219 yards against BYU.
 He finished his junior year with 1,343 yards and 14 touchdowns, and was named second-team All-Pac-12.
-After the season, he decided to forgo his senior season and declared for the 2016 NFL Draft.
+After the season, he decided to forgo his senior season and declared for the 2016 NFL draft.